-The Portfolio is subject to investment style risk, which is the chance that returns from large-cap growth stocks will trail returns from the overall stock market.
-Large-cap growth stocks tend to go through cycles of doing better-or worse-than other segments of the stock market or the stock market in general.
+The Portfolio is subject to investment style risk, which is the chance that returns from large- and mid-capitalization value stocks will trail returns from the overall stock market.
+Large- and mid-cap value stocks each tend to go through cycles of doing better-or worse-than other segments of the stock market or the stock market in general.
 These periods have, in the past, lasted for as long as several years.
+Historically, mid-cap value stocks have been more volatile in price than large-cap value stocks.
+The stock prices of mid-size companies tend to experience greater volatility because, among other things, these companies tend to be more sensitive to changing economic conditions.